 Christmas Eve is one of the most exciting days of the year, the build up…

-If your child does not get enough sleep their bodies are not as capable of dealing with the impact as ours are.
-Amongst the many problems that can arise is a problem with weight gain.
-Control of hormones is one of the things that is known to suffer and this can have an impact of growth in general and specifically in appetite.
+If your child does not get enough sleep their bodies are not as capable of dealing with the impact as an adult is.
+Amongst the many problems that can arise is a problem with obesity.
+A lack of sleep can lead to a lack of hormone control which can impact development as well as appetite.
 Children can suffer from loss of appetite to an over stimulated desire to eat, either of which can be bad for long term growth and health.

-Deep sleep, more often referred to as slow wave sleep is the sleep that makes you feel especially groggy when you wake up because the body has not completed the full sleep cycle.
-It is also known that this particular phase of sleep is when the body secrets the growth hormones that are so important from birth onwards.
-For a child to grow they need the hormones, secreted by the pituitary gland as well as the energy and opportunity to put them to good use.
-During deep sleep your little ones body is not using energy to maintain its wakeful state so all of that energy can get diverted to support the growth hormone s and make growth happen.
+Deep sleep, more often referred to as slow wave sleep, is the sleep that makes you feel especially groggy when you wake up because the body has not completed the full sleep cycle.
+It is also known that this particular phase of sleep is when the body secretes the growth hormones that are so important from birth onwards.
+For a child to grow they need these hormones which are secreted by the pituitary gland.
+During deep sleep your little one’s body is not using energy to maintain its wakeful state so all of that energy can get diverted to support the growth hormones and ensure growth and development occurs.

 A lack of sleep is especially concerning for children as they are growing, learning and developing every day.
 A lack of sleep can hinder this progress as tired children will struggle to concentrate at school.
 We can all sympathise with the struggle to concentrate after a restless night’s sleep; therefore it is essential to consider ways to improve your child’s sleeping habits if they are struggling to concentrate in school and are stating to fall behind.